enkidevs/curriculum/javascript/browser-apis/dom-manipulation/creating-elements.md

 - '[Stackoverflow - How do I create and style a div with JS?](https://stackoverflow.com/questions/6840326/how-can-i-create-and-style-a-div-using-javascript)'
 ---

-## Exercise

 # Creating Elements

-## document.createElement()
+---

-In order to create a new element on a webpage dynamically with JavaScript, we use the DOM's method createElement:
+In order to create a new element on a webpage dynamically with JavaScript, we use the DOM's method `createElement`:
 `var newDiv = document.createElement('div')`

 Then we can give the element some content.
 Let's make another tag dynamically and append it to the div tag.